marklogic-community/marklogic-unit-test/docs/loading-test-data.md

 nav_order: 5
 ---

 marklogic-unit-test includes a simple mechanism for loading test data specific to a test suite.
-Doing so is useful when a test or suite requires a set of documents to exist, and those documents may not apply to any other suite.
+This capability is useful when a test or suite requires a set of documents to exist, and those documents may not apply to any other suite.

 To use this feature, begin by creating a folder named "test-data" within a test suite directory.
 Each file stored in the "test-data" directory can then be loaded via marklogic-unit-test by specifying the name of the file.

-For example, if a test suite's "test data" directory contains a file named `sample-doc.json`, the following could be added to either a `suiteSetup.sjs` or `setup.js` module for the test suite to load the file as a new document:
+For example, if a test suite's "test-data" directory contains a file named `sample-doc.json`, the following could be added to either a `suiteSetup.sjs` or `setup.js` module for the test suite to load the file as a new document (the XQuery and JavaScript Module variants of those files will work as well):

 ```
 const test = require("/test/test-helper.xqy");